 - WRAP UP WARM (if the weather is cold)

 Thorough ventilation is a key part of our risk assessment to reduce risk in the building.

 - Anyone who is not showing symptoms associated with COVID-19

 - Anyone who is not self-isolating due to a possible or confirmed case of COVID-19 in their household, or because they have been requested to so by NHS Test & Trace or another official body

-- Special hygiene arrangements will be in place at the distribution of Holy Communion, which will be received in one kind (consecrated bread) into the hand only, at the bottom of the chancel steps.
+- You will be able to sanitise your hands before receiving Holy Communion.
+For now, Holy Communion will be received in one kind (consecrated bread) into the hand only, at the bottom of the chancel steps.

 - Please leave the church through the south east extension door (facing Church Lane) only.

-We ask that you only use the church toilets if you have no other option but to do so.
+- We ask that you only use the church toilets if you have no other option but to do so.
 The toilets will be cleaned after the service.